Vanuatu entry requirements for Turkey passport holders

 Turkish passport holders can enter Vanuatu without a visa for stays up to 120 days.
 This visa-free arrangement is valid for tourism or business visits.
 No prior application is needed — just show up at the border with the right documents.

-Your passport needs to be valid only for the period you plan to stay in Vanuatu.
-Airlines at check-in may ask for 6 months validity beyond your departure date — carry a printed copy of your itinerary to show them if needed.
+Your passport needs to be valid only for the period you plan to stay in Vanuatu — no 6-month rule applies.
+Airlines at check-in may still ask for 6 months validity, so check with your carrier before flying.

 Required